Andrea-Bruno/UISupportBlazor/README.md

 ## Our Mission

 Our goal?
-Well, in a playful tone, we could say that we're determined to make front-end developers redundant and send them packing!
+Well, in a playful tone, we could say that we're determined to make front-end developers obsolete and send them packing!
 Just like coachmen became obsolete with the invention of the automobile, front-end developers might soon find themselves searching for new career paths.
 Thanks to our **Deterministic AI for Automatic Front-End Generation**, manually writing user interfaces will be a thing of the past.
 Gone are the days of endless **XAML bindings and complex integrations**, the total automation has arrived, and the revolution is here.
 Of course, talented front-end developers will find new ways to apply their skills, but one thing is clear: the way we build front-ends is about to change forever!